eashocking/CC-project/README.md

 ![Screenshot 2024-12-14 112359](https://github.com/user-attachments/assets/cc2e4824-4cdc-4f52-b831-b31e3883372c)

 # Finding HTML to scrape
 1.Scraping from websites is a lot like Copyright law, in that you must find a website okay with scraping.
-This Project will be using https://quotes.toscrape.com/ which is a wonderful website built for the purpose of testing Scrape programs.
+This project will be using https://quotes.toscrape.com/ which is a wonderful website built for the purpose of testing Scrape programs.

 ![Screenshot (1)](https://github.com/user-attachments/assets/e3ac5050-051f-4758-9c0c-6bd4cd5283db)